 Members of this team are: Harvey Bohner (chair), Kathy Bohner, Liesha Herron, and Becky Wolf.

-adult discipleship- chairperson peter messmore who we are & what we do
+adult discipleship- chairperson mary beth neely who we are & what we do

 The Adult Discipleship ministry has responsibility for a full-range of church activities involving adults of all ages.
 These include: the Crossroads II Adult Sunday School classes, Lenten Services, Advent Services, and Adult Vacation Bible School.
 Members of the Crossroads II Sunday morning class are a varied, intelligent, and discerning audience.
 Come to the class and be stimulated by presentations on a variety of Christian topics.

 (See menu item "More"/"Crossroads II Teaching Topics" for details on past & upcoming Crossroads II presentation topics).
-The ministry committee members are: Peter Messmore, Mary Beth, Neely, John Moxley, Louise Olivarez, and Gwynn Pealer.
-The church pastor serves as an advisor to the ministry.
+The ministry committee members are: Mary Beth Neely, Peter Messmore, John Moxley, Louise Olivarez, and Gwynn Pealer.
+The church pastor serves as an adviser to the ministry.

 mission-chairperson-Lorraine Fuller who we are & what we do